14 Reasons Readers Unsubscribe From Your Blog.

 But Wait A Minute?

-If your name is still over on that sidebar list of blogs I read via google reader, it means one of two things.
+If your name is still on my blogroll, it means one of two things.

 1. You are linking to me, which I deeply appreciate, thanks!
 I’ll never de-link you while you link to me.
 If I did it by accident please let me know.
 This job has been evil and I have been working on it for over a week now and still have not tracked down everyone linking to me.